kaushik-kundu/analytics-ai/aidp-lakehouse/oac-visualize/oac-visualize.md

 ![Data3](./images/oac-assistant3.png)

-4. Ensure that the dataset is indexed correctly as shown, click Save and then click Run Now
+4. Ensure that the dataset is indexed correctly for "Name & values, click Save, and then click "Run Now"

 ![Data4](./images/oac-assistant4.png)

-5. The dataset indexing gets initiated.
+5. The dataset index gets initiated.

 ![Data5](./images/oac-assistant5.png)